Java - Initializing an ArrayList in One Line

 }

-Using a Utility Method for ArrayList Initialization
+Using a utility method for ArrayList initialization

-Java Programming with Custom Utility Methods
+Java Programming: Custom Utility Methods

 import java.util.ArrayList;